xmindflow/Laplacian-Former/README.md

     -----------|-------|----------------
     Synapse   | Laplacian-Former   | [Soon!]()

 <br>

-2) Run the below code to test model on the synapse dataset.
+2) Run the below code to test the model on the synapse dataset.

     ```bash